Overo Extension

 Images transfer (camera driver)

 This demo is divided in two parts: one running on the e-puck extension board for the Gumstix Overo COM that continuously request images to the e-puck camera and transfers them over UDP, and the other running on a PC that acts as a server and is listening for the images visualizing them as soon as they are available.
-A network link must be established between the two in order to run this demo; for more information on how to configure the network refer to the section Wireless configuration.
+A network link must be established between the two in order to run this demo; for more information on how to configure the network refer to the section Wireless setup.

 First of all you need to start the server (Receiver QT project).
 The application is a Qt project, so the compilation may be handled easily with Qt Creator; alternatively qmake can be used.
 The usage is very simple: the server listening port and the protocol (only UDP available at the moment) must be selected first, then click on the button Connect; at this moment the application is waiting images.